deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-config-maven.md

 ## Add a backend

 DL4J relies on ND4J for hardware-specific implementations and tensor operations.
-Add a backend by pasting the following code into your `pom.xml`:
+Add a backend by pasting the following snippet into your `pom.xml`:

 ```xml
 <dependencies>
   <dependency>